qossmic/deptrac/README.md

 In the first section, `paths`, you declare, where deptrac should look for your code.
 As this is an array of directories, you can specify multiple locations.

-With the `exclude_files` section, you can specify one or more regular expression for files, that should be excludes, the most common being probably anything containing the "test" word in the path.
+With the `exclude_files` section, you can specify one or more regular expressions for files, that should be excluded, the most common being probably anything containing the "test" word in the path.

 We defined three `layers` in the example: *Controller*, *Repository* and *Service*.
 Deptrac is using so called `collectors` to group classes into `layers` (in this case by the name of the class).

 The `ruleset` section defines, how these layers may or may not depend on other layers.
-In the example every class of the *Controller*-layer may depend on classes that reside in the *Service*-layer, and classes in the *Service*-layer may depend on classes in the *Repository*-layer.
+In the example, every class of the *Controller*-layer may depend on classes that reside in the *Service*-layer, and classes in the *Service*-layer may depend on classes in the *Repository*-layer.

 Classes in the *Repository*-layer may NOT depend on any classes in other layers.